parm-is-coding/UDP_Multithreaded_IPC_MessagingSystem/README.md

 thread ordering on startup is random, therefore program will only receive if "receive thread is active" is more recent than "send thread is active"

-This happens randomly one in eight startups but the program will work if this is acheived
+This happens randomly one in eight startups but the program will work if this is achieved